nutanix-japan/nai-llm/docs/nkp_ndk/nkp_ndk_singlek8s.md

-# Replicating and Recovering Application
+# Recovering Application within the same K8S Cluster

 In this section we will deploy a sample workload, snapshot the Application components and recover.